-Many of you might be wondering regarding the H1B fee : how much does it really cost for H1B?
+Many of you might be wondering regarding the H1B visa fee with questions like : how much does it really cost for sponsoring H1B?
 Who pays for what ?
 Should you pay for anything as employee?
-How much did your H1B actually cost for your employer for filing the H1B Visa for FY 2020 , including, if any new H1B visa fee changes for FY 2021 season.
+How much did your H1B actually cost for your employer for filing the H1B Visa.
+What is the current fee or if any new H1B visa fee changes for H1B Visa for FY 2021 season.
 Let’s review all the fees and their descriptions in this article.